 So in life, take this gem of wisdom and carry it with you wherever you go.
 You are the source of your happiness and the source of your sorrow.
 Everyday and in every moment, you must make the choice of which one you want to feel.

-Listen to the author read this writing and others on SoundCloud:
+Hear the author read this article on SoundCloud: